Konstanty Troczyński

-Konstanty Troczyński (born 9 December 1906 in Częstochowa - 1942 in Auschwitz) was a Polish literature theoretician and critic.
+Konstanty Troczyński (9 December 1906 in Częstochowa — 27 May 1942 in Auschwitz) was a Polish literature theoretician and critic.

 Troczyński worked at the Adam Mickiewicz University in Poznań.
 During the Second World War and the German occupation of Poland he taught at the so-called "Secret Universities" in Kraków.
 He was arrested by the Gestapo and murdered in the German concentration camp Auschwitz.